ahmetozlu/augmented_reality/README.md

 In this project readers will learn how to create a standard real-time project using OpenCV (for desktop), and how to perform a new method of marker-less augmented reality, using the actual environment as the input instead of printed square markers.
 This project covers some of the theory of marker-less AR and show how to apply it in useful projects.

-See wiki for more information: https://github.com/ahmetozlu/open_source_markerless_augmented_reality/wiki/Markerless-Augmented-Reality-Tutorial
+See [wiki](https://github.com/ahmetozlu/open_source_markerless_augmented_reality/wiki/Markerless-Augmented-Reality-Tutorial) for more information.

 ## Quick Demo